5 Reasons to Love Fresh-Cut Holiday Greenery

 Fresh Holiday Greenery is Fragrant

-The more traditional types of greenery include prickly needles of noble fir and cedar and glossy leaves of holly and magnolia, but you can clip boxwood, ferns and other types of greenery from your yard for a similar effect.
-The fresh-cut greenery sold in Home Depot Garden Center is sourced from local suppliers to ensure the freshest greenery for your home.
+Traditional types of greenery include prickly needles of noble fir and cedar and glossy leaves of holly and magnolia.
+But you can clip boxwood, ferns and other types of greenery from your yard for a similar effect.

 Fresh-Cut Greenery Comes in Different Varieties

 Garlands and wreaths can be made from all kinds of evergreens.
-Noble fir, holly, juniper, magnolia, even trimmings from shrubs like boxwood can be incorporated into your Christmas decor.
+Noble fir, holly, juniper, magnolia, even trimmings from shrubs, like boxwood, can be incorporated into your Christmas decor.

-It’s easy to embellish a fresh cut wreath with greenery from your own yard such as sprigs of holly and rosemary.
+It’s easy to embellish a fresh cut wreath with greenery from your own yard, such as sprigs of holly and rosemary.
 Use floral wire to attach pinecones to wreaths and garland.

 These evergreen plants in your landscape can be used in your holiday decor: